Top Things to Do in Chengdu: Best Activities & Must-Sees

 Jinli is one of those truly special places where time seems to dance to a different rhythm.
 Picture its narrow streets, bathed in the warm glow of red lanterns, bustling with charming artisan shops, and that utterly irresistible aroma of hot snacks wafting from every single corner.

 Here, you'll stumble upon everything from traditional Sichuan puppets to charming little stalls whipping up fresh rice sweets right before your eyes.
-Yes, it's bustling, but it absolutely buzzes with an infectious energy you'll want to soak up, even if you're just zipping through the city centre for a day and trying to catch the Chengdu highlights without missing a beat.
+Yes, it's bustling, but it certainly / surely buzzes with an infectious energy you'll want to soak up, even if you're just zipping through the city centre for a day and trying to catch the Chengdu highlights without missing a beat.
 It's simply perfect for a leisurely wander and capturing some truly stunning snaps.

 Kuanzhai Alley